stefanha/patches/README.md

     $ python setup.py install

 There are no dependencies if you are working with an existing database.
-To build a new database, you need python-notmuch.
+To build a new database, you need python-notmuch2.

 Quick Start
 -----------